MartinGbz/NameDayToken/README.md

 # Disclaimers

-The project was created for learning purposes.
+The project has been created for learning purposes only.